gem-pasteur/macsyfinder/doc/source/developer_guide/api/gene.rst

     pilO = gene_bank["pilO"]

-Homolog/Analog are Composition with Gene.
+Exchangeable is a Composition with Gene.
-Then a gene in some model is seen as a Gene, in some other models as an Homolg or Analog.
+Then a gene in some model is seen as a Gene, in some other models as an Exchangeable.
 But there only one instance of this gene.::

     sctn = Gene(name="sctN", model_A)
     sctn_flg = Gene(name="sctN_FLG", model_A)
-    sctn_homolog = Homolg(sctn, sctn_flg)
+    sctn_ex = Exchangeable(sctn, sctn_flg)
-    sctn_flg.add_homolg(sctn_homolog)

-which means that sctn_flg has an homolog which is sctn sctn appear as a gene `sctn` and as homolog `sctn_homolg`
+which means that sctn_flg can replaced by sctn sctn appear as a gene `sctn` and as exchangeable `sctn_ex`

 GeneBank